 It’s developing rapidly and a lot of monasteries, pagodas, and museums are still under construction.
 Each time I visit the place I find a drastic amount of changes.
 If you really want to explore the place, I recommend you to stay in Lumbini for at least a week.
 Without any further due, here is the list of 5 things that you can do in Lumbini and enjoy your stay in Lumbini.

 1. Explore Monasteries

 Whose idea was it, to bring all these countries together in common Buddhist celebration and meditation?
 Whoever’s idea was it, it’s brilliant!
 A realization is made that Buddhism is universal and should be shared, and out of this sharing a place of great serenity is created.
 You have to feel it, and you will.

-This is not like visit to a museum; you will experience a living, thriving community of Buddhist devotees.
+This is not like a visit to a museum; you will experience a living, thriving community of Buddhist devotees.
 And the community is still growing.
-There are several new monasteries under construction from countries like Thailand, Vietnam, Korea and Malaysia that is dated to complete by late 2015.
+There are several new monasteries under construction from countries like Thailand, Vietnam, Korea, and Malaysia that are dated to be completed by late 2015.
 There is no place in the world like this.
 It is an international feast of monasteries.
 Don’t forget to visit the following monasteries:

-Inside Chinese Monastery
+- Chinese Monastery

 Are you ready to taste the spicy food?

-Read the story of Buddhist Life before you come here, because you will feel greater impact.
-You will see 2nd to 7th BC century’s ruins.
-Outside the temple, there are remains of stupa, village buildings, and the pond where Buddha’s mother (Maya Devi) took bath after giving birth to Lord Buddha.
-There is a Bodhi Tree next to the pond, many prayer flags and immaculately kept grounds over where you can wander.
+Read the story of Buddhist Life before you come here, because you will feel a greater impact.
+You will see the 2nd to 7th BC century ruins.
+Outside the temple, there are remains of stupa, village buildings, and the pond where Buddha’s mother (Maya Devi) took a bath after giving birth to Lord Buddha.
+There is a Bodhi Tree next to the pond, many prayer flags, and immaculately kept grounds over where you can wander.
 You will be carried away.